Kapaski/blueprint-test/README.md

 Contents
 --------

-greetings: The greetings project contains the source for building a simple OSGi-bundle that exports a single service (IGreetingService).
+greeting: The greeting project contains the source for building a simple OSGi bundle that exports a single service (IGreetingService).

-distribution: The distribution project is used for building a single ZIP file containing the greetings bundle as well as Eclipse Gemini Blueprint.
+distribution: The distribution project is used for building a single ZIP file containing the greeting bundle as well as the Eclipse Gemini Blueprint bundles.

-If your OSGi-enabled application server does not come with OSGi blueprint support out of the box, you will need to deploy Gemini Blueprint along with the greetings.jar.
+If your application server does not come with OSGi blueprint support out of the box, you will need to deploy the Gemini Blueprint bundles along with the greeting bundle.

 Application Server Notes
 ------------------------

-JBoss AS 7: On AS 7, you will need to configure the OSGi subsystem first.
-In the XML configuration file, set the org.osgi.framework.startlevel.beginning to 2.
+JBoss AS 7: AS 7 comes with Blueprint support out-of-the-box, but you will need to configure the OSGi subsystem first.
+To do so, locate the XML configuration file and go to the OSGi subsystem (hint: search for "urn:jboss:domain:osgi:1.0").
-Then, set the startlevel of org.jboss.osgi.blueprint to 2 as well.
-Now you are set!
+In there, set the org.osgi.framework.startlevel.beginning to 2 and the startlevel of org.jboss.osgi.blueprint to 2 as well.
+Now you are ready to deploy the greeting bundle!